Updated July 2021

 Using AND/OR logic, you can layer filters and create highly targeted segments within your mailing list.
 And once you’ve created your first segment, you’re able to use this as a filter in future segments.

 This will save you time if you’re using complex segments with multiple filters.
-Next time you want to use that same segment but with an additional filter, instead of starting from scratch, you can use that segment as a filter and simply add a few more filters.
+Next time you want to use that same segment but with an additional filter, instead of starting from scratch, you can use that segment as a filter and simply add more filters.

 Want to know more about the technicalities of using the new segmentation feature?